-This year’s venue, the famed Pebble Beach Golf Links lipping California’s dramatic Pacific coast, is no exception.
+Every year, the most iconic venues in the United States are set up to test all parts of a golfer’s game, no matter where the championship is held.
+The 2020 venue, Winged Foot Golf Club, will carry on this tradition with its West Course set up to present challenging conditions that make scoring difficult.
 Rolex Testimonees Jack Nicklaus, Gary Player, Tom Watson, Tiger Woods and Brooks Koepka are among the champions to have risen to the occasion at this revered event.
 At this tournament, accuracy is everything, making Rolex, Official Timekeeper since 1980, a perfect partner.

-Available only in 18 ct gold or platinum, it was the first wristwatch to display the date and day of the week spelt out in full in a window on the dial.
+Available only in 18 ct gold or platinum, it was the first wristwatch to display the date and day of the week, spelt out in full in a window on the dial.
 Exceptional precision, reliability, legibility and presence have made it the ultimate status watch, the embodiment of prestige.
 With the President bracelet, originally created especially for it, the Day-Date continues to be the watch par excellence of influential people.
-Like the elite golfers competing at the U.S. Open, they are the leaders in their field.
+Like the elite group of golfers competing at the U.S. Open, it is a leader in its field.